SKKU-SWForum/School_FAQs/content/posts/school/Inuiyeji/index.en.md

    [Mobaxterm 사용법](https://skkuoverflow.com/posts/mobaxterm/)

-5. I would like to change my password.
+3. I would like to change my password.
-   - You can use 'yppasswd' command to change password.
+   - Change the password at `in` server.
+(Master Node)
+   - After several times, other servers will also change the password via NIS.

-6. I can't copy the file.
+4. I can't copy the file.
 Is it because of permission problem?
    -  It generally happend when copying course assignment files.
    -  Firse, use command `cp /home/(Course ID)/(directory that your file is located)/* ~/`.
 If error is not occured, the you can copy the files.
 Check `cd` or `cd ~` to check if the file is properly copied.
    -  If error occures, you may cope with errors depends on which errors you got.